Volantus/php-pigpio/docs/notifications.md

 Notifications may be used for recognizing state changes of GPIO pins or custom events.

 ## Setup
-Receiving events for GPIO Pin 21
+Receiving events for GPIO pin 21
 ````php
 use Volantus\Pigpio\Client;
 use Volantus\Pigpio\Notification\Event\GpioEvent;